Get alerts of updates about «Pregnancy and breastfeeding»

 - Engjom H, Aabakke AJ, Klungsøyr K, et al. COVID-19 in pregnancy – characteristics and outcomes of pregnant women admitted to hospital because of SARS-CoV-2 infection in the Nordic countries. medRxiv.
 2021:2021.2002.2005.21250672.

 There is no evidence that coronavirus vaccines affect women's fertility.
-Menstrual irregularities after vaccination have been reported, but we do not yet know whether such events occur more frequently after vaccination than normal.
+Menstrual irregularities after vaccination have been reported, but not during pregnancy.

 Pregnant women in their second and third trimester, and pregnant women in their first trimester who have risk factors, are recommended to take the seasonal influenza vaccine.
 This advice applies regardless of the coronavirus vaccine.